UNDER CONSTRUCTION

 What troubled her most was not the reflection itself, but the knowledge that he was aware of it.

-That Mr. Darcy should know she had spoken of him – spoken freely, and with a man whom he evidently disdained – sat ill with her pride.
-It was not that she valued his judgement, she told herself; it was that she disliked having given him cause to judge her at all.
+That Mr. Darcy should know she had spoken of him – spoken freely – sat ill with her pride.
+It was not that she valued his judgement, she told herself; only that she disliked having given him cause to judge her at all.

 Darcy, catching her silence and misreading its cause, supposed it merely the natural consequence of her cousin's behaviour, and reproached himself, in some small degree, for having been drawn into its correction.
 He did not attempt to engage her again; discretion, he thought, required distance rather than insistence.

 Elizabeth raised her eyes at last and met his – briefly, composedly.
+It was not defiance, nor quite indifference – but something steadier, and less easily dismissed.
 She smiled, as if to assure him that she was perfectly at ease.

 But the ease she offered was not the ease she felt.